nikcub/Buckley/README.md

-## Wordpress Bootstrap LESS Skeleton
+## Wordpress Buckley Theme

+Simple starter Wordpress theme built on the latest version of [Twitter Bootstrap](http://www.github.com/twbs/bootstrap).

-[Twitter Bootstrap](http://www.github.com/twbs/bootstrap) is an increadibly popular CSS framework.
+Twitter Bootstrap is an increadibly popular CSS framework.
 There are numerous examples of using Bootstrap with a bare Wordpress theme as a getting started guide.
 All of these examples simply drop in the complete compiled `bootstrap.css` file and then use the semantic grid and overrides to specify a design or theme.